charles-e/new-c2lem/src/books/Surface Detail.md

 “Good grief, yes!”
 Bettlescroy exclaimed.
 “That’s precisely why we intend to frame the Culture for everything!”
 </blockquote>

+There are three interlinked plots:
+- Lededje an indentured servant to Veppers is murdered by Veppers.
+She unexpectedly is resurrected on a Culture ship and begins her many day journey back to home planet Sichult in order to get revenge.
+She eventually finds her way back thanks to the Culture ship Demeisen.
+Demeisen gives Lededje a new, highly customizable tattoo as a "disguise" before they are to land on Sichult.

+- Shortly thereafter, Yime Nsokyi a Quietus agent, is assigned to catchup with and contact Lededje because they suspect the Hell war to pop into the real and it will involve Veppers/Sichult.
+They think that Lededje will want to contact the ship, "Me I'm Counting" at the Vesperine Wisp on a unfallen Bulbitian.
+Something happens there and she is injured but eventually makes it to Sichult.

-Veppers (Veperine Corp) runs a significant part of Hell on computers located under Espersium his ancestral estate.
+- Conveniently Veppers is running a scam concurrently: His business runs a significant part of Hell on computers located under Espersium his ancestral estate.
 But he knows that the business will eventually have to close so he decides to have it destroyed and blame it on the Culture.
-So this is "inter-galactic arson" (presumably he has tons of insurance.)
+He agrees to preserve the hells for the NR and agrees to destroy the hells with the GFCF.
+So this is "intergalactic arson" (presumably he has tons of insurance.) and he is double crossing the NR as well as scam/slandering the Culture.
+Anyway this scheme also involves building a fleet of warships out at the Tsungarial Disk who are to impersonate Culture ships which will carry out the attack on Espersium.

+- This all culminates with both Lededje and Yime Nsokyi receiving last minute evidence of Veppers malfeasance so they show up just in time to catch Veppers in the last half hour before fake fleet is to carry out Nuclear destruction, at his estate removing some art/keepsakes.
+Yime appears and tells Veppers he's in trouble; Veppers shoots at Yime so she takes off.
+But Lededje shows up chase chases Veppers into the water maze and with the help of the tattoo which, is, in fact, alive they kill Veppers by straining / garroting him.
+And they lived happily ever after.

+Note how nice it is that (originally intagliated) Lededje's revenge on Veppers comes in the form of a tattoo.